Karimi-Hossein-1998/modelling-framework/Modelling/docs/overview.md

-# MyLib: A C++ Library for Scientific Computing
+# Mathematical Modeling Toolkit: A C++ Library for Scientific Computing

-MyLib is a comprehensive C++ library designed for scientific computing, offering a collection of tools for solving ordinary differential equations (ODEs), delay differential equations (DDEs), network topology generation, and various linear algebra operations.
+Mathematical Modeling Toolkit is a comprehensive C++ library designed for scientific computing, offering a collection of tools for solving ordinary differential equations (ODEs), delay differential equations (DDEs), network topology generation, and various linear algebra operations.
 The library is structured to be modular, allowing users to easily integrate specific components into their projects.

 ## Core Components